 - Balloon Group: In the spring of 2013, Astronomy Society members launched a weather balloon into the stratosphere to collect images of the curvature of the Earth.
 Here is the video created from the 2013 launch.
-In the summer of 2017, members launched another weather balloon to collect video and take measurements of relative humidity, temperature, velocity and trajectory.
-We are currently in the process of launching another balloon, and it should be launched by the end of the Spring 2019 semester.
+In the summer of 2017 and spring of 2019, members launched more weather balloons to collect video and take measurements of relative humidity, temperature, velocity and trajectory.
+We are currently in the process of looking for a new balloon project lead.

 We welcome anyone to come out to our meetings to see what we’re all about.
 After attending two meetings as a guest, we ask that you apply for membership in the society.
-Membership makes you eligible for prizes, discounts on t-shirts, as well as any field trips that the society helps fund.
+Membership makes you eligible for prizes, discounts on t-shirts, as well as any trips that the society helps fund.
 Yearly membership dues are currently set at $15, or $10 per semester.

 As a registered student organization at the University of Central Florida, you must be an active UCF student in order to be eligible to become a member.
 This is defined as being enrolled in at least one course for the current semester, excluding summer.